ibm-cloud-docs/vpc/block_storage_vpc_adjustable_iops.md

 ```
 {: screen}

-You can use the same API request for adjusting the IOPs of a volume that was created with the `sdp` profile.
+You can use the same API request for adjusting the IOPS of a volume that was created with the `sdp` profile.
 The new IOPS value can be anywhere between 100-64,000.
 To achieve more than 48,000 IOPS, the volume must be attached to a virtual server instance with a [3rd generation instance profile](/docs/vpc?topic=vpc-profiles&interface=ui#next-gen-profiles).

 ### Adjust IOPS by specifying a different IOPS tier profile
 {: #adjust-profile-api-block}